 Love is at the center of your relationship with one another, and also your relationship with God.
 No matter how hard times get, you need to stay pure in your love for both your spouse and the Lord, working hard to exemplify the characteristics of a good Christian in order to promote faith, care, and healing.
 With love, all things are possible.

 Handling addiction as a Christian is desperately hard, especially for those who feel as though they aren’t worthy of the love and support of God.
-Road of Freedom is here to help, providing a Christ-centered approach to detox, rehabilitation, and therapy for those in need.
+Road to Freedom is here to help, providing a Christ-centered approach to detox, rehabilitation, and therapy for those in need.
 Contact Road to Freedom at (844) 402-3605 to get the help you need.
 (Read more about Supporting Christians in Active Addiction in our recent blog)

 (The Bible is clear about circumstances in which separation from your partner may be necessary, should you ever feel in danger to yourself or your family do not hesitate to contact the proper authorities).